 "The comment I got from some of the experts I spoke to is that this wasn't so well organized," said Mark Magnier, a New Delhi-based correspondent for the Los Angeles Times, who added that the thinking was that "Pakistanis would have organized it better, so this suggests domestic groups."

 The Indian Mujahedeen, a homegrown Muslim extremist group, and Maoist rebels known as Naxalites were two possibilities, Magnier told NPR.

 The bombings shook three separate neighborhoods within minutes during Wednesday's busy evening rush.
 The bomb in the Dadar area in central Mumbai was placed on a bus shelter; in the Opera House business district in southern Mumbai, it was hidden under some garbage on the road; in the Jhaveri Bazaar jewelry market a few miles away, it was hidden under an umbrella, near a motorcycle, officials said.

 All told, it was the country's worst terrorist strike since the siege of Mumbai that killed 166 people nearly three years ago.
-After that, India enacted sweeping security reforms and has avoided another major attack in the nearly three years since.
+After that, India enacted sweeping security reforms and had avoided another major attack since.

 But angry Mumbai residents blamed the government for an apparent intelligence breakdown that they said left the city vulnerable to Wednesday's attacks.

 "After the 2008 blast and all the media hype [about safety], we thought we were safe," Anita Ramaswami, a 33-year-old accountant, told The Associated Press.
 "But things still are the same and people in Mumbai continue to feel vulnerable."

 Magnier said there's a "real feeling of anger" and that "there were lots of promises after [the 2008 attacks] that the citizens would be better protected."